Efficient and Stable Algorithms to Extend Greville's Method to Partitioned Matrices Based on Inverse Cholesky Factorization: The Proposed Algorithm for Column-Partitioned Matrices in BLS

 \section{The Proposed Algorithm for Column-Partitioned Matrices in BLS}

-The algorithm for the pseudoinverse of a column-partitioned matrix is shown in \textbf{Algorithm 1}.
-In \textbf{Algorithm 1}, there is a while loop that includes all $39$ rows except row $1$.
-Thus in what follows, we will introduce the first iteration of this while loop.
+The algorithm for the pseudoinverse of a column-partitioned matrix is described in \textbf{Algorithm 1}.
+In \textbf{Algorithm 1}, there is a while loop including all $26$ rows except row $1$, of which the first iteration will be introduced in what follows.